Module: Enumerable

 • types (SemanticTag)

-Pass 1 or more classes that are sub-classes of Semantics::Equipment.
-Note that when comparing against semantic tags, it does a sub-class check by default.
-So if you search for [Fan], you'll get items tagged with [CeilingFan], [KitchenHood], etc.
+Pass 1 or more tags that are sub-classes of Semantics::Equipment.
+Note that when comparing against semantic tags, it does a sub-class check by default, so if you search for Fan, you'll get items tagged with CeilingFan, KitchenHood, etc.

 • subclasses (true, false) (defaults to: true)